nomicness/a-whole-new-world/laws.md

 **340.** **SURPLUS EXCHANGE:** A player whose Village has a negative Hunger (a Surplus) may transfer any of that Surplus to any other Player's Village for any exchange which both Players agree.

-**341.** **POPULATION ALLOCATION:** Village Populations may be allocated to specific endevors.
-While allocated, they are still counted as part of the population and may only be allocated to a single endevor.
-Villagers who are not allocated are considered allocated to the general endevor.
+**341.** **POPULATION ALLOCATION:** Village Populations may be allocated to specific endeavors.
+While allocated, they are still counted as part of the population and may only be allocated to a single endeavor.
+Villagers who are not allocated are considered allocated to the general endeavor.